 Description

-Baptist chapel, latterly a Pentecostal church, now (July 1990) disused.
-1824, enlarged with addition of school in 1878.
-Local limestone rubble with brick dressings, front is stucco, with rusticated quoins on the right (eastern) corner; hipped slate roof.
-EXTERIOR: Symmetrical 2-window front of tall round-headed fixed-pane windows with Gothic Y-tracery in the heads.
-Large central doorway with flat shouldered stucco surround and low-pitched hoodmould.
-Doors recessed; late C19 folding double doors with diagonal planks to the panels, all under overlight with glazing bars.
-Directly above, an oculus window with radial glazing bars.
-Right (eastern) side wall has 4 large round-headed windows similar to those at the front except that these are 24-pane sash windows with fixed-pane heads with Gothic Y-tracery.
-Other parts hidden behind tall stone boundary wall.
-INTERIOR: not inspected but likely to be of interest.
-(Freeman, Ray: Dartmouth and its Neighbours: Phillimore: 1990-: P.165).
+The exterior features a symmetrical two-window front with tall round-headed fixed-pane windows that have Gothic Y-tracery in their heads.
+There is a large central doorway with a flat shouldered stucco surround and a low-pitched hoodmould.
+The doors are recessed and consist of late 19th-century folding double doors with diagonal planks, all beneath an overlight with glazing bars.
+Above the doorway is an oculus window with radial glazing bars.
+The right side wall has four large round-headed windows similar to those at the front, but these are 24-pane sash windows with fixed-pane heads featuring Gothic Y-tracery.
+Other parts of the building are obscured by a tall stone boundary wall.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.